Kharoll-Ann Souffrant

 © Photo credit: Kétiana Bello

-Born in 1992 in Montreal to Haitian parents, Kharoll-Ann Souffrant is a social worker and doctoral candidate in social work at the University of Ottawa.
+Born in 1992 in Montreal to Haitian parents, Kharoll-Ann Souffrant is a professor at the School of Social Work at Université de Saint-Boniface and a doctoral candidate in social work at the University of Ottawa.
 She has several years of experience in intervention in the community and the health and social services networks in Quebec.
 She is finishing writing a thesis on the Quebec version of the #MeToo movement from the perspective of women, survivors and activists from black communities.
-She is a new member of the editorial board of the scientific journal Atlantis - Critical Studies in Gender, Culture, and Social Justice .
+She is a member of the editorial board of the scientific journal Atlantis - Critical Studies in Gender, Culture, and Social Justice .

 Since 2015, she has given to more than a hundred conferences, in French and English, in Quebec, Canada, and internationally, to very diverse audiences.